Who we are…

 The Montalban Quintet is a collective of musicians that have infused interests from various musical barrios including post-punk, minimalism, jazz, 50’s schmaltz, field recordings, and new western art music.
 We reside in San Diego and have birthed all of the recordings/collaborations at a small recording facility in Encinitas, CA known lovingly as the Belly of the Whale.

-The live band is: Chris Prescott (drums, electronics), Carl Prescott (trumpet), Kenseth Thibideau (bass, vocals), Jim Weiss (tenor and baritone saxophone), Rodrigo Contreras (piano), Greg Friedman (guitar, vocals), Julie Kitterman (glockenspiel, percussion, vocals)
+The live band is: Chris Prescott (drums, electronics), Carl Prescott (trumpet), Francesco Leigh (bass), Jim Weiss (tenor and baritone saxophone), Greg Friedman (guitar, vocals), Julie Kitterman (glockenspiel, percussion, vocals)

-Past contributors include: Terrin Durfey (vocals, bass), Chris Fulford-Brown (piano), Marjorie Prescott (cello), Pete Polansky (violin), Nathan Hubbard (vibraphone), JP Hewett (congas), Hermelindo Montalban (percussion).
+Past contributors include: Terrin Durfey (vocals, bass), Kenseth Thibideau (bass), Chris Fulford-Brown (piano), Rodrigo Contreras (piano ), Marjorie Prescott (cello), Pete Polansky (violin), Nathan Hubbard (vibraphone), JP Hewett (congas), Hermelindo Montalban (percussion).

-Our past and/or simultaneous present musical endeavors include: Pinback, Boilermaker, Sleeping People, Truckee Brothers, The Jade Shader, The Mattson 2, No Knife, Big Time Operator, Systems Officer, Tanner and more.
+Our past and/or simultaneous present musical endeavors include: Pinback, No Knife, Sleeping People, Truckee Brothers, The Mattson 2, Big Time Operator, Tanner and more.

 Influences of sound…